Countdown to ISME 2016

 |Early Childhood Music Education Commission (ECME)|

-To share and to promote current ideas in early childhood music education which relate to research and to teaching, to assure every child's right to become musically responsive and thereby to enhance the quality of children's lives.
+To share and to promote current ideas in early childhood music education that are based on research and best pedagogical practices and assure every child's right to musical development, thereby enhancing the quality of children's lives.

-Desiring to promote music in the lives of all young children, our mission is:
+To promote music in the lives of all young children, our mission is to:

 The Early Childhood Commission of the International Society for Music Education was founded in 1982.

-The intent of this Commission is to further the quality of research and scholarship in the field of early childhood music education and, through that, to stimulate thought and the practice of music in early childhood throughout the world.
-Our meeting every two years provides the setting in which we seek to bring together music educators from around the world to learn about and to share the newest ideas regarding research and pedagogical practices in early childhood music education.
-Their personal theories about the nature of music, the responsiveness of children, and what constitutes effective practice in bringing the two together interest other practitioners.
+The intent of this Commission is to further the quality of research and scholarship in the field of early childhood music education and, through that, to stimulate thought and the practice of early childhood music throughout the world.
+Our biennial meeting provides the setting in which we seek to bring together music educators from around the world to learn about and to share current ideas regarding research and pedagogical practices in early childhood music education.
 The Commission offers a cultural framework through which ideas are shared.
 We seek to learn from each other as we develop and integrate theoretical foundations, children's responsiveness to musical experience, and contextually relevant practices across the globe.

 Goals of the ISME Early Childhood Commission are to: